konikvranik/esphome-influxdb/README.md

-# InfluxDB custom component for ESPHome
+# InfluxDB2 custom component for ESPHome
+Changes from Jepsson/esphome-influxdb:
+- Changed to InfluxDB2 API

 ## Installation
 Add this repository as an submodule in your esphome custom_compontents;
-`git submodule add https://github.com/Jepsson/esphome-influxdb custom_components/influxdb`
+`git clone https://github.com/CalvinSchwartz/esphome-influxdb custom_components/influxdb`

 ## Usage